ppo/opalstack/README.md

 **Usage:** `py-install-version VERSION [--force]`

-If a `X.Y` version is already installed, the requested version will be installed only if `--force` is specified.
+If a `major.minor` version is already installed, the requested version will be installed only if `--force` is specified.

 See [Opalstack documentation](https://community.opalstack.com/d/204-howto-install-a-newer-or-older-version-of-python)